Motor Row District: Architecture

 The range of buildings in Motor Row illustrates the evolution of the automobile showroom and related product and service buildings, from simple two-story structures used for display and offices to multi-story buildings housing a variety of departments for the repair, storage, painting, and finishing of automobiles.
 Many of the buildings were designed by significant architects, including Holabird & Roche, Alfred Alschuler, Philip Maher, Albert Kahn, and Christian Eckstorm.
 The overall design highlights elaborately carved stone work, ornate facades and intricately scrolled ironwork that decorates recessed automotive doorways.

 Though characterized by its auto showrooms, Motor Row was also home to newspaper The Chicago Defender, a newspaper voice for Chicago's large African American community.
 Chess Records was also located in Motor Row and acts such as Muddy Waters, The Rolling Stones, Willie Dixon and many other blues artists recorded there.

 Motor Row was designated a Chicago Landmark on December 13, 2000.
 It was added to the National Register of Historic Places on November 18, 2002.

 Redevelopment

 In recent years, Motor Row has been undergoing a transformation into a music and entertainment district.
 Motor Row Brewing (formerly known as Broad Shoulders Brewery) opened in the district in January 2015.
 Riff Music Lounge opened in the district in 2013.
 Motor Row Brewing closed in 2021 as a result of the COVID-19 pandemic, and shortly thereafter a new brewing company, Duneyrr, was started in the same space by two former Lagunitas employees.

 In 2011–2012, local officials attempted to lure a Cheap Trick-themed restaurant, music venue and museum to the district; however, this deal fell through in 2013.

+In December 2024, the building which had formerly housed the E2 nightclub was torn-down after an emergency demolition order was issued.
+The building had been disused over the more than two-decades since the E2 nightclub stampede occurred in 2003.